Beliaar/bGrease/_sources/tutorial/tutorial3.txt

 Windows, Managers, Worlds, and Modes
 ------------------------------------

 Although it is possible to create custom modes and managers in your application, there are two concrete implementations provided by Grease that should prove convenient.
-One, we are already familiar with: |World|.
+One, we are already familiar with: |PygletWorld|.
 Worlds implement the mode interface so that they can be used directly as game modes.
 When a world is active in a mode manager, its clock receives ticks, its systems receive events, and it will invoke its renderers when the display needs to be redrawn.
 When a world is deactivated, it is "frozen".
 Its clock no longer runs, its systems no longer receive events and its renderers are no longer invoked.
 When the world is later reactivated, it resumes right where it left off.

 Grease also provides a special mode manager, :class:`~bGrease.mode.ManagerWindow`.
 This class is a Pyglet window subclass that implements the mode manager interface.
-This allows you to push and pop modes, such as |World| objects, directly onto an application window.
+This allows you to push and pop modes, such as |PygletWorld| objects, directly onto an application window.
 All of the OS events the window receives will go directly to the active mode.
 This makes implementing a user interface flow with push and pop semantics a breeze.

 :class:`~bGrease.mode.ManagerWindow` objects also include some default behavior: